New! Enter your email address to

 Referrals/Leads Group is Not a Tax Exempt Entity

-In Private Letter Ruling 200709070 the IRS recently held that Exceptional Organizations, a standard referrals/leads group, did not qualify as a tax exempt “business league.”
-This ruling presents a good opportunity to review a few of the requirements to qualify as a tax-exempt “business league.”
+In Private Letter Ruling 200709070 the IRS recently held that Exceptional Organizations, a standard referrals/leads group, did not qualify as a tax-exempt “business league.” This ruling presents a good opportunity to review a few of the requirements to qualify as a tax-exempt “business league.”

-A “business league” is an association of persons having a common business interest, whose purpose is to promote the common business interest and not to engage in a regular business of a kind ordinarily carried on for profit.
-Its activities are directed to the improvement of business
+A “business league” is an association of persons having a common business interest, whose purpose is to promote the common business interest and not to engage in a regular business of a kind ordinarily carried on for profit.
+Its activities are directed to the improvement of business conditions of one or more lines of business rather than the performance of particular services for individual persons.

 1. It must be an association of persons having some common business interest and its purpose must be to promote this common business interest;